Leonardoleo/Aplos-Simple-Todo-App/README.md

 ![screen capture of ToDo App](./aplos-simple-todoapp-board.jpg)

 Update info:
 The deployment on vercel is not ready yet though the production is active at enviroments.
+Its just for testing purpose.

+This app is under prototype.